 Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

-Corn, Soybean Futures Higher at Midday Thursday; Wheat Flat-Higher
+Corn, Soybean Futures Higher at Midday Friday; Wheat Mixed

-6 to 7 cents higher; wheat futures are flat to 3 cents higher.
+to 4 cents higher; wheat is 2 cents lower to 2 cents higher.

 David M. Fiala